-The following economic factors currently affect the Town and were considered in developing the 2019 fiscal year budget.
+The following economic factors currently affect the Town and were considered in developing the 2020 fiscal year budget.

-- Building and construction in the Town of Blue River continues to be strong looking into 2019. - More homes are participating and registering for short-term rentals adding to the sales and lodging taxes. - The Town has developed a capital improvement plan that will help to shape future capital budgets.
+- Building and construction in the Town of Blue River continues to be steady looking into 2020. - More homes are participating and registering for short-term rentals adding to the sales and lodging taxes in addition the collection of online sales looks to be strong. - The Town has developed a capital improvement plan that will help to shape future capital budgets.
 In addition to the plan, the Town has developed a long-term strategy for funding capital projects and sustainability. - As the Town of Blue River grows, so has the staff.
-A second full-time officer has been budgeted as well as full-time help for the front office. - During the current fiscal year, the unassigned fund balance was \$1,768,344.
-The Town of Blue River has appropriated \$210,000 for spending in the capital fund for 2019.
+There are now four full-time officers budgeted as well as full-time help for the front office. - During the current fiscal year, the unassigned fund balance was \$2,096,088 The Town of Blue River has appropriated \$20,000 for spending in the capital fund for 2020.